TomaszWloszkiewicz/movies-microservice/README.md

 # movies-microservice
 Repository contain simple microservice for managing movies.
 It is connected with approving-microservice.
+At the beginning there are 4 films available.
+Reviews should be automatically added after 1 minute.

 **Create movie**
 * *URL:*